Ferdinand Schörner

 Schörner was a dedicated Nazi and became well known for his ruthlessness.
-By the end of World War II, he was Hitler's favourite commander.
-Following the war he was convicted of war crimes by courts in the Soviet Union, and West Germany, and was imprisoned in the Soviet Union, East Germany and West Germany.
-At his death in 1973 he was the last living German field marshal.
+By the end of World War II, he was Hitler's favourite commander, he also became notorious amongst German soldiers for his harshness against "deserters".
+Following the war he was convicted of war crimes by courts in the Soviet Union and West Germany, and was imprisoned in the Soviet Union, East Germany and West Germany.

 Early life

 Schörner was born on 12 June 1892 in Munich, Kingdom of Bavaria, German Empire.
 He entered the Bavarian Army in October 1911 as a one-year volunteer with the Bavarian Leib Regiment, and by November 1914 he was a Leutnant der Reserve.
 Serving in World War I, he was awarded the Pour le Mérite military order as a lieutenant when he took part in the Battle of Caporetto, which shattered the Italian lines in autumn 1917.
-Continuing in the Reichsheer, between the two wars, Schörner served as a staff officer and instructor.
+Continuing in the Reichswehr, between the two wars, Schörner served as a staff officer and instructor.
 In 1923 he was adjutant to General Otto von Lossow, the commander of Wehrkreis VII (military district) in Munich and participated in the defeat of the Beer Hall Putsch.